 You do not always get your choice of routes for runoff because of the history of how the land was used.
-In this case, there is a series of old benches of perched fills that once supported various out-buildings.
-This drainage is sized to handle the water off of three acres from above.
-The slope below the road is so steep that if this much water were to go over the outside of those fills, there would be severe damage to the hillside.
-So I transit the flow across the slope above them on a low grade, this area serves as a catchment basin for sediment.
+In this case, there is a series of old benches of perched fills that once supported various out-buildings with a road below them traversing the top edge of a steep slope, so steep that if this much water were to go over the outside of those fills, there would be severe damage to the hillside.
+So I transit the flow from three acres on a low grade along the top of the benches, where this spot serves as a catchment basin for sediment.
 About every 10 years, I dig it out; else the water would eventually dump down those erosive fill slopes.

-June 2015 This is two years later, now populated with native sand hill species, primarily Navarretia atractyloides.
-Considering that this is a recently disturbed soil in a settlement area with three acres of runoff contaminated with whatever seed is upstream (it runs below our sand hill area), this is a VERY good result.
+Two years later, the captured sediment is now populated with native sand hill species, primarily Navarretia atractyloides.
+Considering that this is a recently disturbed soil in a settlement area with three acres of runoff contaminated with whatever seed is upstream (it runs below our sand hill area), this is a VERY clean result.
 In years past, this was an area I would often write off as too populated with exotics to bother weeding at all and just spray it.
 So this is a very good sign that weed control upstream is working.